-c) Major with multiple disciplines of Study: This pathway is recommended for students who wish to develop core competency in multiple disciplines of study.
+Eg : BSc Physics Major With Chemistry Minor/BSc Chemistry Major With English c) Major with multiple disciplines of Study: This pathway is recommended for students who wish to develop core competency in multiple disciplines of study.
 In this case, the credits for the minor pathway shall be distributed among the constituent disciplines/subjects.
 If a student pursuing FYUG Degree Programme is awarded a major Degree in a particular discipline, he is eligible to get mentioned his core competencies in other disciplines of his choice if he has earned 12 credits from the pathway courses of that discipline.

-Eg. BSc Physics Major with Chemistry and Mathematics, BA Economics Major with History and English, BCom Major with Economics and statistics d) Interdisciplinary Major: For these programme pathways, the credits for the major and minor pathways shall be distributed among the constituent disciplines/subjects to attain core competence in the interdisciplinary programme.
+Minor BCom Major With Economics Minor/ BA English Major with Functional English Minor/ BA Hindi Major with Malayalam Minor d) Interdisciplinary Major: For these programme pathways, the credits for the major and minor pathways shall be distributed among the constituent disciplines/subjects to attain core competence in the interdisciplinary programme.